Customers & Automation

 Overview

-SMS and email allocations are monthly messaging pools that scale with your seat count and are shared across all transactional and campaign messages:
+SMS and email allocations are monthly messaging pools that scale with your billable bookable team count and are shared across all transactional and campaign messages:

 - Send transactional messages (booking confirmations, reminders) and campaign messages (marketing, automations) from a shared monthly pool

-- Scale messaging capacity automatically as you add team members
+- Scale messaging capacity automatically as you add bookable team members

 - Monitor usage and overage charges in the Usage This Period card on the SMS & Messaging settings screen